2ndsleep/2ndsleep.github.io/_posts/learn/basics/cloud_intro/explainers/2024-01-02-as-a-service.md

 ## Platform as a Service (PaaS)

 Platform as a service gets rid of the VM management and simply presents the service you want to manage.
-So let's take the SQL Server example in the context of a small, scrappy started named {{ site.fake_company_name }}.
+So let's take the SQL Server example in the context of a small, scrappy startup named {% include reference.html item='fake_company' %}.
 This company needs a SQL Server, but the engineering team only consists of two developers.
 Provisioning a VM, installing SQL Server, configuring the Availability Groups, and creating certificates to encrypt the database is a lot of work.
 Learning how to do this isn't exactly a useful endeavor for the developers.
 All they need is the SQL Server.

-A platform as a service SQL Server offering would be just a SQL Server but without a VM that you can actually log into.
+A platform as a service SQL Server offering would be a SQL Server but without a VM that you can actually log into.
 For our two developers, this is fantastic!
 All they care about is a database that they can read and write to.
 They don't want to be patching VMs every week, because that's not going to move their work forward.

-In most cases, a platform as a service product is that product installed on a VM behind the scenes, but the VM is not exposed to the user.
+Behind the scenes in most cases, a platform as a service product is simply that product installed on a VM but without the VM being exposed to the user.
 In other cases, it may be more of a "fabric," meaning that it may be a bunch of services working together to expose only the service you're interested in.
 So in the SQL Server example, it may be a bunch of compute services working with a large storage service that represents a gigantic shared SQL service used by several customers that can securely carve out a single database just for you to connect to.
 The developer shouldn't need to know or care to know how it all works, and that's the point.
 They just get the database and they're happy campers.

 ## IaaS vs. PaaS